 You’ve mapped out every minute of your upcoming road trip.
-You’ve booked rooms, tours and even jotted down can’t-miss diners and dives.
+You’ve booked rooms, tours, and even jotted down can’t-miss diners and dives.

-When you’re weighing driving your own car vs. renting a vehicle for your next road trip, you’ve gotta crunch some numbers – gas mileage, rental car insurance, vehicle depreciation, etc. We’ll walk you through the dollars and cents of it all.
+When you’re weighing driving your own car vs. renting a vehicle for your next road trip, you’ve gotta crunch some numbers: gas mileage, rental car insurance, vehicle depreciation, etc. We’ll walk you through the dollars and cents of it all.

 It seems obvious that renting a car for a road trip would be more expensive than just taking the one in your driveway.
 But sometimes, renting a car could be the cheaper alternative.
 Consider these factors:

+First, scout rental car deals to know what you’ll potentially pay.
+Weekly rates are usually the way to go for the best value.
+Be sure to add in gas costs, rental insurance and any extra fees, too.
 Now you’ll need to compute the cost of driving your own car.
 This includes knowing your total trip mileage, figuring out the average gas price in the areas you’ll be driving through, and also including your own vehicle’s fuel efficiency.

 There is no hard and fast rule for determining whether it makes more sense to rent a car or use your own vehicle for a road trip.
-The best route is to simply consider all the ramifications of using your own ride or paying for someone else’s.
+The best route is to simply consider all the pros and cons of using your own ride or paying for someone else’s.
 That way, the only thing you have to second guess once the road trip kicks off is why you didn’t just fly to Bermuda.